healthykitchen101/healthykitchen101.com/juicers/tests/masticating.md

 #### Cleaning - 35%

-We examine how fast and straightforward it is to clean the juicer after each juicing session.
-The inclusion of specialized brushes and tools designed to aid in the cleaning process can gain the juicer points, as does the dishwashability of its removable parts.
+We examine how fast and straightforward it is to clean a juicer after each juicing session.
+Removable parts that can go in a dishwasher and the inclusion of specialized cleaning tools will earn the juicer extra points.

 | Feature | Score |
 | --- | --- |